divonlan/genozip-docs/docs/institutions.rst

 | **United States of America**
 | University of California San Diego
 | University of Michigan
-| National Institute of Child Health and Human Development
+| National Institute of Child Health and Human Development (NICHD)
 | University of Miami
 | Duke University
 | Iowa State University